ecupaio/dcgffl/_pages/travel-program.md

 In the transitional COVID-19 period, the Travel Committee is represented by the captains of the 2019 travel teams:

 Senators – Jayme Fuglesten
 Generals – Marvin Washington
 Admirals – Bryan Sanders
 Commanders – Clay Arnold
 Delta Force – Dameron Rendell

 Independent Member and Committee Chair – JC Chiuco
-DCGFFL Liaison – Darryl Pilate
+DCGFFL Liaison – Ryan Viessman

 Any questions on the travel program can be directed to the TMB at [DCGFFLTravel@gmail.com](mailto:DCGFFLTravel@gmail.com)